How we used Electrical Signal Analysis to Reverse Engineer the various processes happening inside a smartphone?

 Does your portfolio have patents that you feel are being infringed by other companies, but the past search wasn’t successful?
 Rohit and I think would be curious to look at your portfolio and share if there is an alternate way to identify evidence.
-If you want to discuss more, let’s hope on a no-obligation call.
-Let’s get connected.
+If you want to discuss more, we would love to chat with you.

 Authored By: Swapnajeet Nayak, Senior Research Analyst, Infringement and Rohit Sood, Manager, Infringement